-Bennett Residents, Town of Bennett Public Works Department and the Mosquito Authority will be treating Trupp Park on Wednesday August 28, 2019 between 8 a.m. and 10 a.m.
+Bennett Residents, Town of Bennett Public Works Department and the Mosquito Authority will be treating Community Park, Trupp Park, Brothers Four Park, Town Hall, the Adams County Shared Services Center, the Corridor of Honor Military Memorial and Centennial Park on Wednesday September 25 and Thursday September 26, 2019.

 The Town’s mosquito management program is aimed at reducing populations and lowering the risk of disease through reducing habitat, eliminating larvae, trapping and testing mosquitos and – if necessary – adult mosquito spraying.
 Town contractor the Mosquito Authority uses methods that maximize effectiveness without compromising the safety of residents, pets or the environment.